bernardo1024/Sanwaf/README.md

 				- Indicates if a parameter is required
 	<related></related>	- Used in endpoints only (see Sanwaf-ui project for details)
 				- Establishes a relationship that must be met between parameters
-	<format></format>	- Used in endpoints only (see Sanwaf-ui project for details)
-				- Establishes a format that the parameter must meet to be valid

 #### Example